AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 > -His Dad<br>
 > -His Mom<br>
 > -Older/Elder brother (A problem between brothers mod character)<br>
-> -Big Brother (VS Big Brother mod character<br>
+> -Big Brother (VS Big Brother mod character
-> ...

 > -Big Sister (VS Big Sister mod character)<br>
 > -Miku (From the Hatsune Miku character and FNF mod character)<br>
 > -Kaity (a genderswap BF version)<br>
->
+> <br>
-> The problem begins with the first 3 brothers, because all of them have their own lore (specially BB) and I want to respect that lore<br>
+> The problem begins with the first 3 brothers, because all of them have their own lore (specially BB) and I want to respect that lore
-> ...

 Let's just stop here and see the "vanilla" counterparts of these characters:
 - [Boyfriend's Mom][bfMom]